3D Virtual Tour of Westminster Abbey Triforium

 For example, in the case of the High Altar, you can only get so close when physically visiting the Abbey.
 On the tour, you can approach much more closely and click on a hot spot which gives information about the history of coronations at the Abbey and British Pathe news footage of Queen Elizabeth II’s coronation.
 The interactive overlay also provides a table of contents, enabling the viewer to select their special place of interest and be transported straight to that spot in the Abbey.

-The Completed Virtual Tour
+The Completed 3D Virtual Tour of Westminster Abbey

 Further Work